 Grand Oaks Resident Elaine Light Has a Taste for Fine Dining

 With Taste on Wheels, a Taste of D.C. produced food truck series featuring D.C.’s largest outdoor brunch, right around the corner, Grand Oaks’ resident foodie reminisces about her culinary career and love for fine dining.

 Leaving her home in Pittsburgh, Light moved to Grand Oaks Assisted Living Residence in Washington, D.C., to be closer to her daughter.
 Though her zip code may have changed, her flair for food continues.

 In 1944, Light graduated from University of Pittsburgh and took a job as a reporter for the Associated Press; she was one of very few women working for AP at the time.
 But her story soon moved her to Punxsutawney, Pa., the home of the groundhog, where she met and married her husband, Sam Light, a coal operator and president of the Punxsutawney Groundhog Club.

 “I spent the next 41 years in Punxsutawney, literally married to the groundhog,” she jokes.

-It was there that she learned to cook.
+It was there that she learned to cook and appreciate fine dining.
 Light used her cooking skills to author several cookbooks themed around the town’s famous attraction.
 These included “Cooking with the Groundhog,” “Gourmets & Groundhogs,” and “The New Gourmets & Groundhogs & The Second Helping.”
 Light even played a role in manufacturing groundhog shaped cookie cutters.

 In 1963, Light joined the Punxsutawney Area College Trust, where she was instrumental in starting a culinary school at Indiana University of Pennsylvania.
 “We had no restaurants in Punxsutawney then, which was why when I was able to more or less start this culinary school, it struck an instant chord.”